WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/tutorials/feat.md

 </Target>
 ```

-Now after building the mod is automatically updated.
+Now the mod automatically updates every time we build.

 You may have noticed the feat icon was stylized letters "MAF".
 If you don't provide an icon the game automatically generates one using the name, in this case **M**agical**A**ptitude**F**eat.
-Since abilities often require multiple blueprints I append the mechanical type, i.e. Feat, to blueprint names.
+Since abilities often require multiple blueprints I typically append the mechanical type, i.e. Feat, to blueprint names.
 For Magical Aptitude we only need one blueprint so we can drop "Feat" to get the letters "MA": **M**agical**A**ptitude.

 ```C#
 private static readonly string FeatName = "MagicalAptitude";